nouraljaal/NourAlJaal/README.md

-- 👋 Hi, I’m @NourAlJaal
+- 👋 Hi, I’m @nouraljaal
 - 👀 I’m interested in reading, eating, travelling and programming.
 - 📫 How to reach me: nour1996@hotmail.dk